Skip to main content

 This was my first book using Kindle App on my tablet and it was the best choice I could’ve ever made.
 Named by Goodreads the Best Book of December 2015, The Short Drop is an adrenaline-filled thriller which I wasn’t able to put down.

-It begins with the disappearance of an important politician’s daughter and it can somewhat be described as a political thriller, but The Short Drop is way more than that.
-Full of twists, turns and permanent action, you will be surprised at every single chapter.
+It begins with the disappearance of an important politician’s daughter and can be described as a political thriller.
+Yet, The Short Drop is way more than that.

 Comments